 Fine.
 I’ll talk to myself.
 What about the other dark spot in Bernini’s career?
 What about the affair he had with Costanza Bonarelli, the wife of his assistant?
 Sensual, young and plumply pretty, Costanza was not only married but managed to fit in an affair with Bernini’s brother, Luigi, too.

-When the besotted Bernini saw his brother leaving Costanza’s house, he was so angry he chased Luigi through the streets with a crowbar (breaking two ribs) then went after him with a sword.
+When the besotted Bernini saw his brother leaving Costanza’s house, he was filled with such a rage that he chased Luigi through the streets with a crowbar (breaking two ribs) then went after him with a sword.
 After that he sent a servant over to slash Costanza’s face with a razor.

 That’s not a dark spot in Bernini’s career?
 It’s a big black hole!

-So while I can’t help being swept up by Bernini’s talent, and his sculpture of Apollo and Daphne takes my breath away, it’s a mistake to gloss over the past, even as we track down the best Bernini sculptures in Rome.
-The real past paints a more accurate picture and offers an eye-opening glimpse into the dark depths of Baroque Rome.
+So while I can’t help being swept up by Bernini’s talent, and his sculpture of Apollo and Daphne takes my breath away, it’s a mistake to gloss over the past, even as we track down Bernini’s best sculptures – because the real past paints a more accurate picture and offers an eye-opening glimpse into the dark depths of Baroque Rome.

 Where are the best Bernini sculptures and fountains in Rome?

 Everywhere.
-Rome is a great big Bernini showplace, from the Four Rivers Fountain in the Piazza Navona to the Colonnade in St Peter’s Square.
+Rome is a great big Bernini showplace, from the Piazza Navona to the Colonnade in St Peter’s Square.
 You could easily spend at least one day in Rome going from masterpiece to masterpiece – or more.
-In fact, you can keep going right up until your husband says he wants to start looking at Caravaggio paintings instead.
+In fact, you can keep going right up until your husband says, with a desperate look on his face, that he’d like to start looking at Caravaggio paintings instead.

 Bernini at the Galleria Borghese